andreacd20/Eco-Bot/README.md

 EcoBot is a discord chatbot that helps users learn easy ways to live a more eco-friendly lifestyle!

+Interact with it and find out how it can help you!

+Commands:
+!hello : Bot will introduce itself
-It can give a list of things you can do in your daily life, or even give you ideas for a little arts and craft session to transform your waste products into something cute and useful!
+!info : Bot will give a deeper introduction (name, purpose, message) !lifestyle : Bot will give a list of actions to implement in your daily life !recycle : Bot will give a few random ideas to transform your waste products into something cute and useful

 main code = EcoBot.py
 picture sources are also attached :)